Zapfenkiller/i2c-lib/README.md

 The Multiple-Master modes all feature bus arbitration in case of simultaneous accesses.

-Use hardware modules on the micro.
-Make hardware transparent to the application.
-One application could compile for different micros without changes to the source code - at least for the I²C parts!
+Use hardware modules on the micro, dedicated to I²C support:

 * USI
 * TWI

+Make hardware support transparent to the application.
+One application could compile for different micros without changes to the source code - at least for the I²C parts!
+For example a simple master application currently compiled for an ATtiny2313 can be compiled for an ATmega48 by just changing some Makefile settings.
+Of course, environment changes (e. g.
+LED or pushbutton connections) need to be reflected, too.

 Currently verified with: